-- Discharges directly to an exceptional resource water as defined in s.
-NR 102.11, Wis.
-Adm.
-Code, or discharges that would lower the water quality of downstream exceptional water resources: - Discharges that result in the significant lowering of water quality in fish and aquatic life waters identified in s.
+- Increased discharges to fish and aquatic life waters identified in s.
 NR 102.13, Wis.
 Adm.
 Code, Great Lakes system waters, and variance waters identified within ss.
 NR 104.05 through 104.10, Wis.
 Adm.
-Code; - Increased discharges to fish and aquatic life waters identified in s.
-NR 102.13, Wis.
-Adm.
-Code, Great Lakes system waters, and variance waters identified within ss.
-NR 104.05 through 104.10, Wis.
-Adm.
-Code. - Discharges that will adversely impact endangered and threatened species, including causing an incidental take, unless the department determined that the discharges comply with the endangered and threatened resource protection requirements of s.
+Code; - Discharges that will adversely impact endangered and threatened species, including causing an incidental take, unless the department determines that the discharges comply with the endangered and threatened resource protection requirements of s.
 29.604, Wis.
 Stats., and ch.
 NR 27, Wis.
 Adm.
-Code. - Discharges that will adversely affect any historic property that is listed property, or on the inventory or on the list of locally designated historic places under s.
+Code; - Discharges that will adversely affect any historic property that is listed property, or on the inventory or on the list of locally designated historic places under s.
 44.45, Wis.
 Stats., unless the department determines that the discharges will not have an adverse effect on any historic property pursuant to s.
 44.40(3), Wis.
-Stats.; - Discharges from and/or to properties within tribal lands.
-The Tribe or EPA regulates discharges from tribal lands (land owned by or held in trust for the tribes and land within recognized reservation boundaries); - Discharges containing substances that will have a reasonable potential to exceed water quality standards pursuant to chs.
+Stats; - Discharges from and/or to properties within tribal lands.
+The Tribe or United Stated Environmental Protection Agency (EPA) regulates discharges from or on tribal lands (land owned by or held in trust for the tribes and land within recognized reservation boundaries); - Discharges containing substances that will have a reasonable potential to exceed water quality standards pursuant to chs.
 NR 102, NR 104, NR 105, NR 106, NR 207, and NR 217 Wis.
 Adm.
 Code, or other applicable surface water quality standards; and - Discharges containing substances that will have a reasonable potential to exceed groundwater quality standards in ch.
 NR 140, Wis.
 Adm.
 Code.